ionic-team/ionic-docs/versioned_docs/version-v5/api/footer.md

 ---
-title: "Page Footer | Ionic App Footer: Wrapper Root Page Component"
+title: 'Page Footer | Ionic App Footer: Wrapper Root Page Component'
-description: "A footer is a root component that sits at the bottom of a page.
-Ionic footers can be a wrapper for ion-toolbar to make sure the content area is sized correctly."
+description: 'A footer is a root component that sits at the bottom of a page.
+Ionic footers can be a wrapper for ion-toolbar to make sure the content area is sized correctly.'
-sidebar_label: "ion-footer"
+sidebar_label: 'ion-footer'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';